How to set and achieve financial goals

 - Save for a house down payment.
 Depending on your priorities, this may be a medium- or long-term goal.
 When you’re deciding how much you’ll need, consider the average cost of the type of house you’re looking for in your area and remember that the changing markets could affect this number as you save.

 - Contribute to your child’s education.
 With education costs rising faster than inflation,1 your kids may be looking at a hefty tuition bill in 18 years.
-Instead of putting off saving, consider funding your child’s college expenses through investments to take advantage of compound interest with the goal to help free your kids from paying off student loans into their 40s.
+Instead of putting off saving, consider funding your child’s college expenses through investments to take advantage of compound interest.

 - Get your life insurance and disability insurance in order.
 As important as it is to build wealth, it is just as important to protect your wealth.
 Making sure your loved ones will be taken care of if you pass away or are unable to work can give you a sense of security for the unpredictable future.